How I Plan My Runs

 If I stay in that doesn’t mean I will miss my run.
 I will wait for the right pockets when I can go out and do it.
 There have been rare occasions when that simply wasn’t possible but very rare they thankfully were.

-Weather forecast will give me all I need to plan my run time, location and gear.
+Weather forecast will give me all I need to plan my run time, location and gear that is most appropriate for running in such conditions.

 Basically it’s very simple.
 Bad weather?
 Run near home.
 Good weather?
 Run anywhere I like.
 Hot?
 I wear little.
-Cold?
+Going to run in cold weather?
 I wear a bit more.
-Wet?
+Preparing to run in wet and rain?
 See hot and cold.

 I don’t mind any weather conditions except strong winds that can slow me down, bounce me about and ruin my hair.